Family Health Insurance in Germany: GKV or PKV? (2026 Math)

 GKV figure derived mechanically from 2026 rates at the BBG cap (with-kids rate).
 PKV figures are broad-market estimates from PKVBrain KB 2026 §3 + §5 (healthy applicants, comprehensive tier).
 Children's premiums and tariff variation depend on whether a Selbstbeteiligung is included.
 A real-family figure requires an individual calculation.

-The total-cost gap is small and the actual difference depends on family size, ages, health profile, tariff choice, and how the employer subsidy redistributes across contracts.
 Net of the subsidy, GKV is typically ahead by roughly €80–€100/month for this profile.
+The actual difference depends on family size, ages, health profile, tariff choice, and how the employer subsidy redistributes across contracts.

+Family of five, single earner above the BBG.
 Same earner profile, now with three children.
 The contrast with the family-of-four case is the structural point: GKV's bill stays flat as more children are added; PKV's bill grows linearly.

 Family of five: GKV vs PKV (total monthly cost)